U.S. journalist killed in Ukraine was known for his ‘innate humanity and empathy’

 They won a Peabody award for a Vice News documentary about a school in Chicago, among several other accolades in the media industry, including two Overseas Press Club awards and two duPont-Columbia University awards.

-The two have worked in conflict zones and dangerous spots around the world covering wars in Iraq and Afghanistan, the earthquake in Haiti, cartel violence in Mexico, political upheaval in Egypt, and the war on extremism in Africa and the Middle East, according to their website.
+The two have worked in conflict zones and dangerous spots around the world, covering the wars in Iraq and Afghanistan, the earthquake in Haiti, cartel violence in Mexico, political upheaval in Egypt, and the war on extremism in Africa and the Middle East, according to their website.

 A second journalist, Juan Arredondo, was with Renaud in Irpin when the two came under fire after passing a military checkpoint, according to a video interview Arredondo did with Italian news outlet Internazionale while being treated in a Kyiv hospital.